VirtusVerbis/ProjectSaylor_BitcoinsOfRage/README.md

 The protagonist depicted in the trailer above, is based on Michael Saylor - the Executive Chairman of Strategy (formerly known as MicroStrategy).
 Ticker symbol $MSTR.

 Saylor is famous in the bitcoin/twitter/finance space for a few things:

-Originally thought bitcoin was worth nothing, then later changed his mind post COVID and having gone down the bitcoin rabbit hole himself.
+* Originally thought bitcoin was worth nothing, then later changed his mind post COVID and having gone down the bitcoin rabbit hole himself.
-Being one of the most pro-active speakers on bitcoin (MSNBC, Podcasts, etc.)
+* Being one of the most pro-active speakers on bitcoin (MSNBC, Podcasts, etc.)
-Actively encouraged and open-sourced a corporate playbook for bitcoin adoption.
+* Actively encouraged and open-sourced a corporate playbook for bitcoin adoption.

 ![alt text](https://github.com/VirtusVerbis/ProjectSaylor_BitcoinsOfRage/blob/main/readme_src/bitwise_companies.png "Credit Bitwise")

-Credit Bitwise
-Advocated for a change to the FASB for fair accounting rules relating to bitcoin.
+* Advocated for a change to the FASB for fair accounting rules relating to bitcoin.
-Actively leverages his company to buy and hold bitcoin on the balance sheet, via: issuing Convertible Bonds issuing At The Market shares issuing Perpetual Strike Preferred Stock ($STRK) issuing Perpetual Strife Preferred Stock ($STRF)
+* Actively leverages his company to buy and hold bitcoin on the balance sheet, via:
+** issuing Convertible Bonds
+** issuing At The Market shares
+** issuing Perpetual Strike Preferred Stock ($STRK)
+** issuing Perpetual Strife Preferred Stock ($STRF)

 His company now owns 531,644 BTC (as of April 16th, 2025) - there is only 21 million bitcoins in total.
 In short, Saylor has financially engineered his company to be a "Fiat to Bitcoin conversion machine/funnel" (ala Fiat Blackhole).
 Here is a diagram depicting the flywheel effect: